-Singer/songwriter Scotty Rollin Hills was born and raised in Saskatoon, Saskatchewan.
+Singer-songwriter Scotty Hills was born and raised in Saskatoon, Saskatchewan.
 His country blues sound mixed with sophisticated soul, accurately reflects his early days shared between the city and the farm.
 Wearing influences such as Marvin Gaye, Taj Mahal, and Gerry Rafferty on his sleeve, Scotty stitches a colourful patchwork blanket of earthy melodies, infectious rhythms and beautifully complex arrangements, to deliver raw and introspective lyrics.

 ”Names like Sam Cooke, Ron Sexsmith, Stevie Wonder, Junior Parker, or even Feist may come to mind occasionally, but Scotty remains effortlessly original." - CKUA Radio